 How Do You Fix It?
 Although there could be many causes, intonation issues are most commonly corrected by either adjusting the saddle to tweak the string length, or by fine-tuning the truss road to correct neck bow.
 Or both, as tweaking one of these will affect the other!

 On an acoustic guitar, adjusting the saddle is a much more complicated job as you cannot just rotate a screw like you can on most electric guitars!

 We’ll be hearing the word truss rod a lot throughout this guide.
 So, for those new to guitar and wondering what it is, the truss rod is thin metal rod that is contained within the neck of your guitar.

 By tightening or loosening the truss rod we can alter how flat or arched the neck is.
 This is essential, as the neck needs to have a very slight bow for optimum playability.

 If you find that after perfectly tuning your guitar it quickly begins to sound out of pitch again, then the culprit is usually the nut.

 If the slots in the nut are too tight for your particular gauge of strings, then some strings may snag as you are tuning up.
 When you start playing again the strings will gradually work themselves loose and sound out of tune.

 How Do You Fix It?
 The best solution here will be to file the slots wider to perfectly accommodate each string.
 However, lubricants can also be used to allow the strings to move more freely within the nut.

-On an electric guitar, the tremolo system could also be contributing to tuning issues.
+On an electric guitar, a poorly adjusted tremolo system could also be contributing to tuning issues.

 This is another very common issue for guitarists.
 Also known as fret buzz or fret rattle, this is when the string vibrates against multiple frets.
 The result is a horrible buzzing sound that instantly kills the tone and sustain of notes.
 In really bad cases the notes may not sound at all!